FRRouting/frr/doc/user/pim.rst

    reports on the interface.
 Refer to the next `ip igmp` command for IGMP management.

+.. clicmd:: ip pim allowed-neighbors prefix-list PREFIX_LIST

+   Only establish sessions with PIM neighbors allowed by the prefix-list.

 .. clicmd:: ip pim use-source A.B.C.D

    If you have multiple addresses configured on a particular interface